-Within the home, a lack of cohesion, high levels of violence and conflict, a lack of parental support and alienation from and within the family.
+Within the home, a lack of cohesion, high levels of violence and conflict, a lack of parental support and alienation from and within the family can increase suicide risk.

 Youth with high levels of exposure to community violence are at serious risk for self-destructive behavior.
 This can occur when a youth models his or her own behavior after what is experienced in the community.
 Additionally, more youth are growing up without making meaningful connections with adults, and therefore are not getting the guidance they need to help them cope with their daily lives.

-Youth who are struggling with classes, perceive their teachers as not understanding them or caring about them, or have poor relationships with their peers have increased vulnerability.
+Youth who are struggling with classes, perceive their teachers as not understanding them or caring about them, or have poor relationships with their peers have increased vulnerability to suicide risk.

-Youth who have attempted suicide are at risk to do it again.
+Youth who have attempted suicide are at risk for additional attempts.
 In fact, they are eight times more likely than youth who have never attempted suicide to make another suicide attempt.

 Changes in gender roles and expectations, issues of conformity and assimilation, and feelings of isolation and victimization can all increase the stress levels and vulnerability of individuals.
 Additionally, in some cultures (particularly Asian and Pacific cultures), suicide may be seen as a rational response to shame.

 A history of mental illness and suicide among immediate family members place youth at greater risk for suicide.
-Exacerbating these circumstances are changes in family structure such as death, divorce, remarriage, moving to a new city, and financial instability.
+Changes in family structure such as death, divorce, remarriage, moving to a new city, and financial instability also increases risk.

-Self-mutilation or self-harm behaviors include head banging, cutting, burning, biting, erasing, and digging at wounds.
+Self-injury behaviors include head banging, cutting, burning, biting, erasing, and digging at wounds.
 These behaviors are becoming increasingly common among youth, especially female youth.
 While self-injury typically signals the occurrence of broader problems, the reason for this behavior can vary from peer group pressure to severe emotional disturbance.
-Although help should be sought for any individual who is causing self-harm, an appropriate response is crucial.
-Because most self-mutilation behaviors are not suicide attempts, it is important to be cautious when reaching out to the youth and not to make assumptions.
+Although help should be sought for any individual who is participating in self-injury, an appropriate response is crucial.
+Because most self-injury behaviors are not suicide attempts, it is important to be cautious when reaching out to the youth and not to make assumptions.